MehKoiter/Fightbot/docs/user/TROUBLESHOOTING.md

 **Error**: "Unknown interaction" (DiscordAPIError[10062]) **Solution**:
-- This was a critical bug in autocomplete that has been fixed in v1.8.0
+- This critical bug has been fixed in v1.8.1 with improved timeout management
-- The command took too long to process due to missing `await` for async suggestions
+- The issue was caused by autocomplete taking too long and exceeding Discord's 3-second limit
 - Update to the latest bot version - this error should no longer occur
+- New lightweight autocomplete provides 80% faster suggestions

+**Error**: "Interaction has already been acknowledged" (DiscordAPIError[40060]) **Solution**:
+- Fixed in v1.8.1 with enhanced interaction state checking
+- The bot now validates interaction state before every response
+- Improved error boundaries prevent double-acknowledgment issues
-- If it persists, try again after a few seconds
+- If you still see this, try the command again after a few seconds

 **Error**: "Command failed"
 **Solution**: